Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

+We proceed to define several kinds of symplectic data that one can equip confoliations with.

-The first and weakest notion is motivated already by \Cref{def:confoliation} and by the fact that we want to look at confoliations on hypersurfaces in symplectic manifolds, and we need to ensure some additional compatibility between the two structures.
+The first and weakest notion is motivated by the fact that we want to look at confoliations on hypersurfaces in symplectic manifolds, and we need to ensure some additional compatibility between the two structures.
 This can be formalized using the notion of ``c-symplectic structures'', defined as follows.